alexscotttonge/Katas/String-Calculator/README.md

 # String Calculator

-A daily exercise in TDD'ing, coding and refactoring.
-Each day I'll be restarting from the beginning to see how far I can get at each attempt.
+An exercise in TDD'ing, coding and refactoring.
+Restarting the Kata from the beginning over a period of 2 weeks as a daily exercise.

 ## Requirements
 - Create a simple String calculator with a method Add('string numbers')